andreas-jonsson/vbados/README.md

 The driver supports the following actions, too:

 * `install` installs the driver (i.e. the same as if you run `vbsf`).
+  This command has several suboptions (multiple may be combined):
-  `vbsf install low` can be used to force installation in conventional memory;
+    * `low` can be used to force installation in conventional memory;
        by default, it tries to use a DOS UMB block.

+    * `short` uses short filenames directly from the host OS, without any translations.
+      This is only useful in host OSes that support storing short filenames separately, like Windows hosts, and usually only if you expect to use the same filesystem with a different OS later on.

+    * `hash <n>` changes the number of digits reserved for the hash portion of a short filename to `n`.

 * `uninstall` uninstalls the driver.